atomix/atomix-jepsen/README.md

 #### Skip Build

-To run Copycat from your local `.m2` repo instead of pulling and building it from Github, run as:
+To use Atomix from your local `.m2` repo instead of pulling and building it from Github, run as:

 ```
 DEV=true lein test